Cambodia: Corruption

-Legal profession

-The Cambodian legal profession was established in 1932.
-By 1978, due to the Khmer Rouge regime, the entire legal system was eradicated.
-Judges and lawyers were executed after being deemed "class enemies" and only 6–12 legal professionals actually survived and remained in the country.
-Lawyers did not reappear until 1995 when the Bar Association of the Kingdom of Cambodia was created.

 Human rights

 A US State Department report says "forces under Hun Sen and the Cambodian People's Party have committed frequent and large-scale abuses, including extrajudicial killings and torture, with impunity".
 According to the 2016 Global Slavery Index, an estimated 256,800 people are enslaved in modern-day Cambodia, or 1.65% of the population.

-Forced land evictions by senior officials, security forces, and government-connected business leaders are commonplace in Cambodia.
+There are forced land evictions by senior officials, security forces, and government-connected business leaders.
 Land has been confiscated from hundreds of thousands of Cambodians over more than a decade for the purpose of self-enrichment and maintaining power of various groups of special interests.
 Credible non-governmental organisations estimate that "770,000 people have been adversely affected by land grabbing covering at least four million hectares (nearly 10 million acres) of land that have been confiscated", says Paris-based International Federation for Human Rights (FIDH).